 Working with Macmillan Cancer Support

-Through the partnership more than 2,200 Boots Macmillan Information Pharmacists have been trained to offer support to cancer patients and their loved ones.
-More than 800 Boots Macmillan Beauty Advisors have also been trained to help women, both in our stores and out in the communities where they live and work, manage the visible side effects of cancer treatment.
+Boots UK and Macmillan Cancer Support marked the eighth year of their partnership in fiscal 2017, aimed at helping to ensure that people living with cancer have access to the best cancer information and support in their local community.
+Through the partnership more than 2,200 Boots Macmillan Information Pharmacists (BMIPs) have been trained to offer support to cancer patients and their loved ones.
+And more than 1,000 Boots Macmillan Beauty Advisors (BMBAs) have been trained to help people manage the visible side effects of cancer treatment.

 Boots Ireland has partnered with the Irish Cancer Society since 2012 to support people living with cancer through fundraising, volunteering, raising awareness of cancer and helping in early detection.

 A key element of the partnership has been training pharmacists and beauty advisors in Boots Ireland stores to provide information and support.
 More than 140 Boots Irish Cancer Society Information Pharmacists are trained to speak with patients, families and caregivers on a range of issues related to cancer.
 And more than 100 trained Boots Cancer Beauty Advisors help people living with cancer to both feel and look better.